-Subject to this condition, the system of generalised preferences could be improved in two ways:
+Subject to this condition, the system of generalized preferences could be improved in two ways: firstly, by including a larger number of processed agricultural products in the list of products which benefit from preferences and by increasing the margin of preference for those already included; and, secondly, by raising the quantitative ceilings and making the detailed rules of application more flexible.

-- (i) by including a larger number of processed agricultural products in the list of products which benefit from preferences and by increasing the margin of preference for those already included; - (ii) by raising the quantitative ceilings and making the detailed rules of application more flexible. - (b) The proposal in Chapter II that there should be no reduction in duties below a certain level would mean in effect that a margin of preference for developing countries would be maintained in these special cases. - (c) Finally, the Community reserves the right to propose to other developed countries in the course of the negotiations that by joint agreement exceptions to the general formula of tariff reduction might be introduced for a small number of products which are included in the system of generalized preferences and in which the less developed countries have a particular interest.
+The proposal mentioned earlier that there should be no reduction in duties below a certain level would mean in effect that a margin of preference for developing countries would be maintained in these special cases.

+Finally, the Community reserves the right to propose to other developed countries in the course of the negotiations that by joint agreement exceptions to the general formula of tariff reduction might be introduced for a small number of products which are included in the system of generalized preferences and in which the less developed countries have a particular interest.